Cyber

-Cyber Law Due Diligence In India
+Law Due Diligence and Cyber

 This “Mindset” needs to be changed in India.
 The Cyber Law of India has express provisions that provides for both Civil and Criminal Liabilities for “Non Observance of Due Diligence”.
 Once these provisions are attracted, the concerned Person or Institutions has to defend himself/itself in a Court of Law.